ukyzky/eurorack/README.md

 - Type1,2,3,4,5:

-x always quantized with new x steps mapping (7 o'clock: only rare notes.
+x always quantized with new x steps mapping (CCW 7 o'clock: only rare notes.
 12 o'clock: all notes.
-5 o'clock: only general notes.).
+CW 5 o'clock: only general notes.).

 x generates different note from the others x.
 (Limitation: If variation of notes is a few amount, the same note may be generated.)